-This section is applicable to applications associated with specific server functionality, such as Microsoft Active Directory Domain Services (AD DS), database management system software, email server software and web hosting software.
+This section is applicable to applications associated with specific server functionality, such as Microsoft Active Directory services, database management system software, email server software and web hosting software.
 Information on user applications can be found in the user application hardening section of these guidelines.